 The solicitors we work with may charge a percentage of the total amount of compensation that is recovered for you.
 Standard fees for successful claims are 25% of the compensation you receive.
 Termination fees may apply if you fail to cooperate with your lawyer.
 For example if you terminate the agreement before your compensation claim has reached settlement you may be liable to pay basic charges including (but not exclusively) disbursements, and barrister’s fees.’

 We are experts in compensation claims.
-Get in touch for an initial consultation, during which one of our advisors will discuss the details of your case with you.
+Get in touch for an initial conversation, during which one of our agents will discuss the details of your case with you.
 They will ask any necessary questions to determine whether you are eligible to make a claim, and if it is likely to be successful should you choose to pursue it.

 Personal Injury Claims